We’ve all done it before…

 The ones that come from your recent content will tell you whether your current strategy is actually producing results.

-Once you have this data over at least a few months, it will be clear which content is driving your visitors through your sales funnel.
+Once you have this data over at least a few months, it will be clear which content drives your visitors through your sales funnel.

 What about your promotional tactics?

-You need some sort of a metric that standardizes your signups.
-After all, if you create a new pop-up that is twice as effective as your old opt-in, that doesn’t mean that your new content is twice as effective.
+You need some metric that standardizes your signups.
+After all, if you create a new pop-up twice as effective as your old opt-in, that doesn’t mean your new content is twice as effective.

-Therefore, your final metric in this set needs to be a scaling metric.
+Therefore, your final metric in this set must be scaling.

-Before you fully implement a new tactic to get more webinar signups, you need to split test it against the old one.
+Before fully implementing a new tactic to get more webinar signups, do a split test against the old one.